amit08255/javascript-tdd/README.md

 * Do not test internals of your component such as states.
 Your tests must be independent of internal working of your components.

-* Your components should be independent and should not depend on other components of modules.
+* Your components should be independent and should not depend on other components or modules.

+* Receive all event handlers as props which makes testing easier when you want to test if your component events are working correctly.

 ## Organizing test files